tkstev/input-tiles-fidget-lab/README.md

 In this lab, you'll create functional components that store state.

+Check out the [finished app](https://react-state-lab.herokuapp.com/) to see what you'll be building.

 ## Getting started

 To get started, clone this repository into the CS50 IDE: